labdaddy/linux/README.md

 5. Now type sudo update-grub

 # RHEL/ CentOS Modify grub menu defaults:
-Edit the default file in /etc/default/grub like so: vi /etc/default/grub edit the line that says GRUB_TIMEOUT= change the timeout interval to whatever suits
+1. Edit the default file in /etc/default/grub like so:
+2. vi /etc/default/grub
+3. Edit the line that says GRUB_TIMEOUT=
+4. Change the timeout interval to whatever suits